You can’t visit Ipoh without exploring the heart of Ipoh, Ipoh Old Town! As more than one Ipoh attraction can be found here!

 6. Ho Yan Hor Museum

-It’s free to visit this museum dedicated to the history of the Ipoh-owned Hor Yan Hor herbal tea producer by Mr Ho Kai Cheong!
+It’s free to visit this museum dedicated to the history behind Ipoh-owned Hor Yan Hor herbal tea.

 This museum is just next to Han Chin Pet Soo.

-Tip: If you’re going on a weekend, you can make a booking on their website first or at the door before you take your scheduled tour at Han Chin Pet Soo.
+Tip: Register at the door before you take your scheduled tour at Han Chin Pet Soo.

-The friendly guides will walk you through the museum (tours available in English too) and you’ll get to sample 3 different types of herbal tea (free of charge).
+The friendly staff will give you a short briefing before you enter the gallery.
+At the end of it, you’ll get to sample different types of herbal tea (free of charge).

 - Location: 1, Jalan Bijeh Timah, 30000 Ipoh, Perak